KCZZ

-KCZZ (1480 AM) is a Regional Mexican radio station licensed to Mission, Kansas and serving the Kansas City market.
+KCZZ (1480 AM) is a radio station licensed to Mission, Kansas and serving the Kansas City Metropolitan Area market.
 The station is owned by Edward Reyes, through licensee Reyes Media Group, Inc.

 History

-Prior to its current format, the station was, during the mid-1990s (as KCAZ), the home of Radio AAHS, a format that featured children's programming and music.
+The station became the home of Radio AAHS, a format that featured children's programming and music, in November 1994.
 After Radio AAHS discontinued operations in January 1998, Children's Broadcasting Corporation, the station's owner, needed programming for the ten CBC-owned and operated Radio AAHS stations until it could find buyers.
-In February 1998, KCAZ, along with the other nine CBC stations, became an outlet for "Beat Radio", which broadcast electronic dance music 12 hours a day until late October 1998.
-On September 8, 2019, when ESPN Deportes discontinued operations, the station flipped to a Regional Mexican format.
-As of January 2020, KCZZ has been the third station to play a Regional Mexican format along with KYYS and KDTD after KCTO flipped to an affiliate of Radio Maria.
+In February 1998, KCAZ, along with the other nine CBC stations, became an outlet for "Beat Radio", which broadcast electronic dance music 12 hours each night until late October 1998.
+On September 8, 2019, when ESPN Deportes Radio discontinued operations, the station flipped to a Regional Mexican format.
+In January 2020, KCZZ became the third station in the market at the time to air a Regional Mexican format, after KCTO flipped to Radio Maria.